 OLIVIER ANTHONY THEURILLAT

-Theurillat has won prizes at numerous trumpet solo competitions including those in Munich (ARD), Geneva (CIEM), Albert (Maurice André International Competition), Paris (Yamaha Music Foundation of Europe Scholarship) and USA (National Trumpet Competition).
-He has appeared as a soloist throughout Europe and the United States performing more than thirty different solo works with such ensembles as the Bavarian Radio Symphony Orchestra, Suisse Romande Orchestra, Lausanne Chamber Orchestra, Virtuosi di Praga, Orchestre de Picardie, Orchestre Symphonique Français, Festival Strings Lucerne, Camerata Schweiz, Collegium Musicum Basel, Cornell Chamber Orchestra, and many others.
-Also an active performer working with composers, Theurillat has premiered new pieces written by Jean Balissat, Emile de Ceuninck, Arturo Corrales, Xavier Dayer, Richard Dubugnon, Vivian Fung, Jacques Henry, Horatiu Radulescu, Jean-Claude Schlaepfer (CD recording of his work “Ascensus”, for trumpet and low strings, with the Lausanne Chamber Orchestra conducted by Alan Gilbert), Julien-François Zbinden.
-Jazz trained in the Paris Conservatoire, he has worked/performed with jazz artists like pianists Thierry Lang and Antoine Hervé, vibraphonist Franck Tortiller, saxophonist Daniel Schnyder and bassist Heiri Känzig.
+As a soloist, he has appeared in Europe and in the United States, performing more than thirty different solo works with orchestra accompaniment, with orchestras such as the Bavarian Radio Symphony Orchestra, Suisse Romande Orchestra, Virtuosi di Praga, Orchestre de Picardie, Orchestre Symphonique Français, Festival Strings Lucerne, Camerata Schweiz, Collegium Musicum Basel, Cornell Chamber Orchestra and many others.
+Also an active performer working with composers, Olivier has premiered new pieces written by Jean Balissat, Emile de Ceuninck, Arturo Corrales, Xavier Dayer, Richard Dubugnon, Vivian Fung, Jacques Henry, Horatiu Radulescu and Julien-François Zbinden.
+In 2017 in Hershey, with a recital of Swiss composers, he made his ITG debut in a big conference.